 Acceptable Forms of ID for Blood Donors

-The donor needs one of the following forms of ID:
+The donor needs one of the following valid and unexpired forms of ID:

 - American Red Cross donor ID (preferred)